For many people, searching for a job means strictly considering full-time, permanent positions.

 Yet taking a temporary job can offer many benefits—both short and long-term.

 Many job seekers have a bias against temp jobs and often express some common concerns, including the perception that temporary jobs have a lack of stability, limit the ability to hunt for permanent work, and keep you in constant job search mode.

-They assume that temp work is only answering phones and taking messages or doing some other veryboring task
+Perhaps they assume that temp work is only answering phones and taking messages or doing some other very boring task

 The Advantages of Temporary Work